 any rules made by the Supreme Court, to review any judgment pronounced or any order made by it.

-Decisions of Supreme Court binding on other courts.
-189. Any decision of the Supreme Court shall, to the extent that it decides a question of law or is based upon or enunciates a principle of law, be binding on all other courts in Pakistan.
+189. Any decision of the Supreme Court shall, to the extent

+that it decides a question of law or is based upon or enunciates a principle of law, be binding on all other courts in Pakistan.